Natural Flavors are Anything but NATURAL

 For example, when foods like orange juice are pasteurized (heated to 140 degrees) for safety, many of the volatile chemicals evaporate or degrade thereby altering the taste.
 These chemicals lost have to be restored.
 The added flavors trick your taste buds and smell receptors into believing you are drinking a fresh glass of orange juice when in fact, it may be rather old.

-Across the entire food industry spectrum, from the extremely competitive of world of fine dining to the inexpensive processed foods at the grocery store, every company is looking for an edge to provided the most palatable, succulent foods that will hook consumers.
+Across the entire food industry spectrum, from the extremely competitive of world of fine dining to the inexpensive processed foods at the grocery store, every company is looking for an edge to provide the most palatable, succulent foods that will hook consumers.
 Natural (and artificial) flavors are used to create new and interesting flavor combinations, catering to consumer demand for innovative taste experiences.
 They can also be used to mask undesirable tastes or odors in the food, improving the perception of product quality.

 Adding natural flavors enables food manufacturers to meet consumer expectations for flavorful, aromatic, and enjoyable foods, thus increasing product attractiveness and marketability so you buy the product again and again or eat at your favorite restaurant over and over.